GiorgioBoccarella/Manim_evo_animation/README.md

 # **Network modularity**

-Generate modular network with certain feautures
+Generate modular networks with certain features by rewiring edges between clusters.
+Modules are generated via networkx and modularity is calculated with a built-in function based on the Newman algorithm.

 ![ModTest_ManimCE_v0 9 0](https://user-images.githubusercontent.com/45296503/129604123-0823977f-ee07-467f-b866-93a2b9f79055.png)